apostrophecms/apostrophe-documentation/tutorials/core-concepts/01-pages-and-navigation/03-connecting-pages.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Now we can easily output all the markup we'd need for dropdown menus.
+Now you can easily output all the markup you'd need for dropdown menus.
 Add this code to `home.html`:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/apostrophe-pages/views/home.html" %}